Thothius/roomian-realms/README.md

 - Added **Mercenary Expedition Post** that sends mercenaries on expeditions to find luxury resources
 - Updated **Cretonian Dojo** to focus on unarmed combat and training with pushup gloves
 - Maintained the **Advanced Armory** for production of specialized weapons including pushup gloves

-### Comprehensive Religious Framework
-- Expanded lore for all five deities (Athuri, Aminion, Crator, Shmalor, God Emperor)
-- Detailed connections between races and their patron deities
-- Enhanced temple descriptions and religious practices
-- Sacred rituals and ceremonies for each faith
-- Revealed the true nature of the God Emperor and its relationship with Shmalor

 ## Features